 Configure Redis With Magento

-For the next step, you need to edit a couple of files.
+In the next step of configuring Magento, Redis cache, you need to edit a couple of files.
 In Magento 1.9 there is a built-in Redis module, Cm_RedisSession.xml.
 To activate it, you need to access it through SFTP.
 You can find SFTP access details in Master Credentials.

 Navigate to app/etc/modules/Cm_RedisSession.xml and open it in a text editor.